ninesowngoal/Domo/README.md

 # DOMO
 Domo is a discord bot made for personal use.
 She is an admin bot that is currently able to:
-  -Ban and kick users with specific reasons for the kick/ban.
+  *Ban and kick users with specific reasons for the kick/ban.
-  -Track exp and level of users in a server.
+  *Track exp and level of users in a server.
-  -Give roles to users when they react to a specific message with a specific emoji.
+  *Give roles to users when they react to a specific message with a specific emoji.
-  -Log who joins/leaves voice calls.
+  *Log who joins/leaves voice calls.
-  -Log who joins/leaves a server.
+  *Log who joins/leaves a server.
-  -Send a welcome DM.
+  *Send a welcome DM.

 ## Installation
 If you wish to install this bot, download the code as a zip file from the dropdown menu.